franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

+*“Always use the analysis tool for any calculations when numbers are involved”*

 Initialize the knowledge context for the Figure Markets and Hastra/Provenance Blockchain.
 Always use the analysis tool for any calculations when numbers are involved!
 Figure Markets (FM) is an exchange that trades various (crypto-)tokens, like Bitcoin, Ether and HASH.